Are microgreens good for our health ?

-In conclusion, if you want to learn more about microgreens, click here to discover our microgreens training (in french).
+To conclude, if you want to learn more about microgreens, click here to discover our microgreens training (in french).

 Di Gioia, Francesco, et Pietro Santamaria.
 2015. « The nutritional properties of microgreens Las propiedades nutricionales de las micro-hortalizas ».
 1. Micro-ortaggi, agro-biodiversità e sicurezza alimentare, 41.

 Renna, Massimiliano, Maria Castellino, Beniamino Leoni, Vito Paradiso, et Pietro Santamaria.
 2018. « Microgreens Production with Low Potassium Content for Patients with Impaired Kidney Function ».
 Nutrients 10 (6): 675. https://doi.org/10.3390/nu10060675.